 Quintillion’s Future Plans in Partnering With Oil and Gas Companies

-Quintillion sees and understands the benefit of partnering with oil/gas companies such initiatives and strategic collaboration lead to the following.
+At Quintillion, we understand the benefit of partnering with oil and gas companies and improving communication infrastructure in the Arctic.
+These initiatives and strategic collaboration lead to the following:

 Improved communication